llranga/agnApenigma/README.md

 agnApenigma
-a simple text/string encrypt and decrypt program written in python. eccrypt key can be set manually or using built-in key generator.
+a simple text/string encrypt and decrypt program written in python. encrypt key can be set manually or using built-in key generator.

 ![screenshot of the main window](screenshots/appwindow.PNG)